Govt sharpens antitrust attack against Facebook with filing - KVIA

 AP Business Writer

-WASHINGTON (AP) — Federal regulators sharpened their antitrust attack against Facebook on Thursday, filing a revised version of their complaint alleging that the social network giant has abused its market power to suppress competition.
+WASHINGTON (AP) — Federal regulators sharpened their antitrust attack against Facebook on Thursday, alleging in a revised complaint that the social network giant pursued a laser-focused strategy to “buy or bury” innovative rivals to suppress competition.
 It was the second try by the Federal Trade Commission, after a federal judge in June dismissed antitrust lawsuits brought against Facebook by the agency and a broad coalition of state attorneys general, amid multiplying efforts by federal and state regulators to rein in tech titans’ market power.
-U.S. District Judge James Boasberg had ruled that the suits didn’t provide enough evidence to prove that Facebook was a monopoly.
+The new complaint lays out a detailed history of Facebook’s conduct, especially since the advent of mobile networks.